-Argus Insurance Company (Europe) Limited (AICEL or the Company) is domiciled in Gibraltar and licensed by the Gibraltar Financial Services Commission under the Financial Services (Insurance Companies) Act.
-It is a wholly owned subsidiary of Argus Group Holdings Limited (Group) based in Bermuda.
+Argus Insurance Company (Europe) Limited (AICEL or the Company) is registered and domiciled in Gibraltar and licensed by the Gibraltar Financial Services Commission under the Financial Services Act 2019.
+It is a wholly-owned subsidiary of Argus Group Holdings Limited (Group) based in Bermuda.
 AICEL offers a broad range of high quality general insurance products to both commercial and individual clients.
 Our range of products is distributed both directly and through selected intermediaries.
 The Company underwrites risks in both Gibraltar and Malta.

-The purpose of this report is to satisfy the public disclosure requirements of the Financial Services (Insurance Companies) (Solvency II Directive) Act 2015 and to provide a qualitative and quantitative overview of the control environment that the Company operates within, and the methodology used when calculating the solvency margin.
+The purpose of this report is to satisfy the public disclosure requirements of the Financial Services (Insurance Companies) Regulations 2020 and to provide, a qualitative and quantitative overview of the control environment that the Company operates within, and the methodology used when calculating the solvency margin.
 The report provides the elements of the disclosure that relate to business performance, governance, risk profile, solvency and capital management.